 I started this blog!

-I took thousands of photos (yes, literally) on my new DSLR and have learned so much about the art and skill of photography.
+I took tons of photos on my new DSLR and have learned so much about the art and skill of photography.

 Step 2: Plan for Success